 5 Deprecated Features to Replace When You Transition to the Unified Interface

-To ensure a smooth transition to the new UI, preparations should include identifying if any components in your Dynamics environment are at risk of breaking, or will no longer be available, when users move to the new experience.
+To ensure a smooth transition to the new UI, preparations should include identifying if any components in your Dynamics 365 environment which are at risk of breaking, or will no longer be available, when users move to the new experience.

 As part of its updates, Microsoft often announces some Dynamics features will be deprecated as these are replaced with newer solutions.
 Deprecated doesn't immediately mean removed because a deprecation notice may span a year or more, and in some instances a precise removal date hasn't been communicated.

 Based on our experiences in helping clients transition to the new UI, here we've highlighted five of these features, deprecated since 2017, which aren't available in the Unified Interface.